dotintent/react-native-ble-plx/README.md

 ## Recent Changes

-**0.6.4**
+**0.6.5**
-- Fail explicitly when carthage fails on postinstall.
+- Fixed Null Pointer Exception when called `cancelDeviceConnection` on Android.
-- Added `mtu` property for `Device` object which allows you to get current BLE MTU of device.
-- Added function `requestMTUForDevice` which allows to negotiate BLE MTU of device if it is possible.
+- Updated gradle version to be able to use latest Android Studio.
+- Added Nullable and Nonnull annotations to Android implementation.

 [All previous changes](CHANGELOG.md)

-## Documentation
+## Documentation & Support

 Documentation can be found [here](https://polidea.github.io/react-native-ble-plx/).

+Contact us at [Gitter](https://gitter.im/RxBLELibraries/react-native-ble) if you have any questions, feedback or want to help!

 ## Configuration & Installation